jcornford/jcornford.github.io/_posts/2017-03-06-ruminating on the ridge.md

  this shrinking, regularisation techniques, such as adding the ridge penalty, are referred to by the literature as *shrinkage* methods.

-*Do we go through geometric interpretation?*
+[//]: # *Do we go through geometric interpretation?*
-*Headers to write...*
+[//]: # *Headers to write...*

 ## Effect on variance of beta

 It's easy to think in terms of "for a particular dataset what is the best fitting $\beta$", and adding the regularising term just helps prevent overfitting $\beta$ to this dataset.
 While this is correct, it's just one side of the coin.
-Instead, if we treat our particular dataset as being just one of the many possible datasets that could theoretically have been collected, (e.g. the group of people we randomly talked to out of a larger group) we can think in terms of how consistent our estimation of $\beta$ will be across these groups.
+Instead, if we treat our particular dataset as being just one of the many possible datasets that could theoretically have been collected (e.g. the group of people we randomly talked to out of a larger group) we can think in terms of how consistent our estimation of $\beta$ will be across these groups.
 Or, similarly, if we start removing random samples from our dataset, how robust will our
  $\beta$ fit be to these changes.
 This estimate of $\beta$ variance is what we need to start constructing confidence intervals for
  $\beta$'s and what we will ultimatetly use for hypothesis testing.

-We therefore want to know:
+We therefore want to know the variance of our beta estimate:

-$$var(\beta)$$

-or, as actually we just have our estimate for $\beta$:

 $$ var(\beta) = var\big((X^TX)^{-1}X^Ty\big) $$

-*below I'm just writing the equations: should come back later and sort this out with proper notes*
+<span style="color:red">*Below is not finished: I'm just writing the equations, will come back later and sort this out with proper notes*</span>

 making use of